mehdi-000/portfolio-evolved/README.md

 ## ✨ Highlights

-This isn't a typical portfolio site.
-Every project page is interactive:
+**🎮 Playable Games**

-- **Play actual games** – Two Unity games (Way of the Warrior and Time Travel Sync) are fully playable right in the browser
+Two Unity games fully embedded and playable in the browser

+**🎯 FPS Skills Shooter**
-- **Shoot to reveal skills** – A first-person shooter-style 3D game where you target butterflies flying through space to discover my tech stack
+Shoot 3D butterflies flying through space to reveal my tech stack

+**🚗 Interactive 3D Models**
-- **Inspect 3D models** – Interactive cart with camera controls to view from any angle
+Cyberpunk cart with camera controls for 360° viewing

+**✨ Particle System**
-- **Animated logo** – Custom particle system using shaders that morphs into the logo on page load
+Custom GLSL shaders morph thousands of particles into logo

-- **Particle effects** – Hover over navigation links to trigger particle explosions that form button outlines
+**🎨 Micro-interactions**
+Hover effects with particle explosions on nav elements

 ---

 ## 🏔️ The Journey

-This started as an experiment: how much interactivity and interesting 3D elements can you pack into a portfolio without destroying the performance & user experience?
+This started as an experiment: How much interactivity and creative 3D elements can you pack into a portfolio without destroying the performance & user experience?

+**Version 1: The Prototype**

+The [first version](https://github.com/mehdi-000/portfolio-protype) was heavy on visuals and experimental elements but light on structure and had some drawbacks.

+**Version 2: Prototype Evolved**

-The first version was heavy on visuals and experimental elements but light on structure.
-I rebuilt it from scratch using the [react-three-next](https://github.com/pmndrs/react-three-next) starter, improving features, adding proper code splitting, accessibility considerations, and a single-canvas architecture.
+I took everything I learned and rebuilt from scratch using [react-three-next](https://github.com/pmndrs/react-three-next) starter, improving features, adding proper code splitting, accessibility considerations, and a single-canvas architecture.

+**What I Learned:**
 The single-canvas approach might be overkill for this use case, but I wanted to learn the pattern for managing multiple 3D scenes efficiently.

-What you're seeing now reflects what I learned about balancing creativity with maintainability UX and performance.
+> What you're seeing now reflects what I learned about balancing creativity with maintainability UX and performance.

 ---